-This section contains the substance of most of section 5 of the uniform act with modifications to clarify and refine language.
-It is also intentionally limited to the standards for conclusion or termination of the collaborative law process.
-See also section 7, subsection b, for further guidelines when termination is the result of disqualification or withdrawal of the collaborative lawyer.
-Subsection a. is modified to address AOC concerns about potential piecemeal litigation and because in New Jersey collaborative professionals do not seek to incorporate the settlement agreement into a final judgment until the entire dispute is resolved.
-Subsection d. is modified in an attempt to accommodate AOC concerns.
+This section contains the substance of most of Section 5 of the uniform act with modifications to clarify and refine language, but is limited to the standards for conclusion or termination of the collaborative law process.
+See also Section 7, subsection b, regarding termination resulting from disqualification or withdrawal of the collaborative lawyer.
+Subsection a. was modified to address AOC concerns about potential piecemeal litigation and because in New Jersey collaborative professionals do not seek to incorporate the settlement agreement into a final judgment until the entire dispute is resolved.
+The language contained in subsection a.(4) was initially added to Section 2 a.(3) in an attempt to accommodate AOC concerns, but that language was moved to Section 6 since it contained a substantive provision most appropriate for inclusion somewhere other than the definitions.
+Subsection d. was modified in an attempt to accommodate AOC concerns.